 4 mins read

-Some disabled children and their parents will need practical support both inside the home and outside it.
-Local authorities have a legal responsibility to help families with disabled children.
+Some disabled children and their families will need practical support both inside the home and outside it.
+Local authorities and trusts have a legal responsibility to provide this extra help.

 Social care is a term that generally describes all forms of personal care and other practical assistance for children, young people and adults who need extra support.

 In England and Wales, local authorities have a duty to provide certain services to disabled children.

 In Northern Ireland, Health and Social Care Trusts provide social care services.

 In Scotland, local authorities provide social care services.
 Health and social care services function together in a single, integrated system in Scotland, which means that local authorities will partner with local NHS services in “local integration authorities” to ensure services are joined up.